anas-mahmud/anas-mahmud/README.md

 ###

 <p align="left">I'm a MERN Stack developer with a passion for building scalable and reliable web applications.
-I'm proficient in React JS, and I have experience with a variety of other technologies, including Redux, TypeScript, Node.js, Express.js, and MongoDB.<br><br>I'm a team player and I'm always willing to help out my colleagues.
-I'm also a quick learner and I'm always eager to take on new challenges.<br><br>I'm looking for an opportunity to use my skills and experience to build innovative web applications that make a difference in the world.</p>
+I'm proficient in React JS, and I have experience with a variety of other technologies, including Redux, TypeScript, Node.js, Express.js, and MongoDB.<br><br>I'm a team player, and I'm always willing to help out my colleagues.
+I'm also a quick learner, and I'm always eager to take on new challenges.<br><br>I'm looking for an opportunity to use my skills and experience to build innovative web applications that make a difference in the world.</p>

 ###